Last Updated: November 23, 2019

 If you’re self studying, there’s a small catch.
 Originally, all of the solutions to all of the exercises in this book were provided at the back of Volume 2.
 However, in the Springer “Classics in Mathematics” edition (which is the only one currently available that I know of) the solutions to Volume 1 are no longer included.
 So, the second half of Volume 2, Book 2 contains the solutions only for Volume 2.
 I’ve heard if you look for used copies of earlier editions from the 1960’s and 1970’s it’s possible to find the solutions for Volume 1, but I don’t know how easy that is to find.
 (Update: As pointed out in the comments on the main best math books page an old solution set from Arthur Blank is available for free online through archive.org.
 You can find it here.)

 In addition to the problems with the solutions, this book has a confusing publication history that I’ll try to clear up.
 The three books listed above comprise Volumes 1 and 2 of Introduction to Calculus and Analysis (Volume 2 is split into two separate books).
 There is an earlier, similar two volume textbook Differential and Integral Calculus, Volume I & II, with only Courant as author, which was written by Courant in German in the 1930’s.
 These two sets are technically different books, but are very similar.
 That said, the version you want is the yellow one from Springer not the black set from Wiley.
-They are really almost the same, except the yellow ones move a little further down the road of elementary real analysis (and is cheaper for all three books versus the two volume Wiley classic edition of earlier textbook).
+They are really almost the same, except the yellow ones move a little further down the road of elementary real analysis (and it is cheaper for all three books versus the two volume Wiley classic edition of the earlier textbook).

 - Hardy, A Course of Pure Mathematics.